 At the end of our most recent planting day, the two of us sat on the terrace under the house, cool drinks in hand, looking out over the ever-changing landscape.
 Surrounded by dozens of plants on the slope in front of us, alive with butterflies and bumblebees, we mused that the Round House, now more than a half century old, still seems futuristic, floating above the landscape like a flying saucer.
 And we agreed that the landscape, in its way, is forward-looking too.

 In seeking to reintroduce native species and beauty from an earlier era, this landscape is way ahead of the conventional, late-twentieth-century landscapes that surround it—those outdated designs that are so dependent on chemicals, irrigation, and fossil fuels to keep them in a controlled, manicured, unchanging state.
 The Round House is a living, evolving demonstration of the abundance of life we can have in the landscape, even if it is only a quarter acre or a rooftop planting area.
 There is sometimes a misperception that to adopt an ecological approach in designing our landscapes is somehow to deprive ourselves.
 But, to Rea David, who loves growing things, who loves life, there is a feast out there.
 It’s a win-win: doing what is good for the earth and what is good for birds, butterflies, and bumblebees is good for us, too.

-Read more about Darrel Morrison’s work in Beauty of the Wild (summer 2021).
+Learn more about Darrel Morrison’s life and work in Beauty of the Wild.